nehbehl/FileCompressionTool/README.md

 # FileCompressionTool
-A tool for compressing and decompressing using RLE
+A tool in C for compressing and decompressing using RLE